Ano Pogoni

 Ano Pogoni (Άνω Πωγώνι) is a former municipality in the Ioannina regional unit, Epirus, Greece.
 Since the 2011 local government reform it is part of the municipality Pogoni, of which it is a municipal unit.
 The municipal unit has an area of 137.084 km2.
-Population 1,490 (2011).
 The seat of the municipality was in Kefalovryso.

 Subdivisions

 The municipal unit Ano Pogoni is subdivided into the following communities (constituent villages in brackets):